 I live in the hills at the edge of Austin City Limits.
 We have no lawns where I live.
 My driveway is dirt.
 The post oaks in front of my house have been inching higher since the Civil War.
 But where I live is less country than when I moved in; the rolling ridge that shoulders the two-lane traffic from downtown past my small neighborhood has been lined by hundreds of new rooftops; the night’s dark sky isn’t as dark as it used to be; and the swoosh of tires across that ridge of pavement continues deep into the night.
 Austin has grown.

 I bought my acre when that night road was silent.
-I chose this place because its small house sat on a cliff’s westerly edge that offered a 180-degree view — no houses in sight.
-It was located within minutes of an extraordinarily vibrant and off-beat city with a voice all its own.
+I chose this place because its small house sat on a cliff’s westerly edge, offered a 180-degree view of a valley below — no houses in sight — and was located within minutes of an extraordinarily vibrant and off-beat city with a voice all its own.
 I could listen to the birds in the morning and the Blues at night, and in-between was silence.